digitalsleuth/WIN-FOR/TEMPLATE-USAGE.md

 ### Final Steps

-The remainder of the variables found within the S
+The remainder of the variables found within the State should stay as they are.
+Zip all of the files together as they are, and not in their own folder.
+Using Windows built-in zip will work fine, as will any other "zip" format.